cdrischler/nuclear_saturation/README.md

-# Bayesian analysis of the nuclear saturation point
+# Bayesian analysis of the empirical nuclear saturation point

-We follow a Bayesian approach with conjugate distributions to extract the empirical saturation point from a range of Density Functional Theory (DFT) constraints, including those from relativistic mean field (RMF) theory and Skyrme energy density functionals.
+We follow a Bayesian approach with conjugate distributions to extract the *empirical* saturation point from a range of Density Functional Theory (DFT) constraints, including those from relativistic mean field (RMF) theory and Skyrme energy density functionals.

 This repository supplements our manuscript in preparation.